-The English Group Traces interest to that labour which produces capital 297 James Mill starts with the proposition that labour alone regulates value And defines profit as wage of indirect labour 298 But as the labour formative of capital has been already paid, this must be an extra wage, and raises the question why such mediate labour should be more highly paid than immediate.
-299 The French Group Courcelle's conception of the Labour of Saving: the conservation of capital requires effort of intellect and will, which is so far painful, and the return to this labour is interest .
-300-301 Not to speak of this being merely another way of putting Senior's theory, what correspondence is there between the painful exertion of intellect and will and the so-called wage?
-And if interest is explained by these painful exertions, why does the borrower not get interest instead of paying it? .
-303-304 Cauwes, an eclectic follower of Courcelle 304-305 The German Group Its origin in a remark of Rodbertus expanded by Schäffle into the statement that interest is a remuneration for the office, now filled by private capitalists, of binding together production processes by means of capital 307 Wagner characterises the capitalist's saving and disposing activities as labours, and constitutive elements of value 308 It is difficult to know whether these Katheder Socialists mean to give a theoretical explanation or a socio-political justification of interest Difference between the two illustrated by a parallel case; land rent could not be explained by the original exertion of labour on the land
+The English Group Traces interest to that labour which produces capital AGE 197 James Mill starts with the proposition that labour alone regulates value 97 And defines profit as wage of indirect labour 298 But as the labour formative of capital has been already paid, this must be an extra wage, and raises the question why such mediate labour should be more highly paid than immediate .
+299 The French Group Courcelle's conception of the Labour of Saving: the conservation t of capital requires effort of intellect and will, which is so far .
+7 300-3 301 Not to speak of this being merely another way of putting Senior's 3 theory, what correspondence is there between the painful ex- - ertion of intellect and will and the so-called wage? . ; 302 And if interest is explained by these painful exertions, why does š the borrower not get interest instead of paying it?.
+303-3 Cauwes, an eclectic follower of Courcelle 304-3 305 The German Group Its origin in a remark of Rodbertus 305- 306 expanded by Schäffle into the statement that interest is a 3. remuneration for the office, now filled by private capitalists , of binding together production processes by means of capital . ; 307 Wagner characterises the capitalist's saving and disposing activi ties as labours, and constitutive elements of value .
+308 It is difficult to know whether these Katheder Socialists mean to give a theoretical explanation or a socio-political justifica tion of interest 308 Difference between the two illustrated by a parallel case; land rent could not be explained by the original exertion of labou 000 on the land \cdot \cdot \cdot \cdot \cdot • 3 09

-ANALYTICAL TABLE OF CONTENTS xxxix but might be justified as a political measure of expediency Similarly, the permission of interest may possibly be the most effective means to the accumulation and employment of national capital, and this may be a sound reason for its maintenance by society, but the capitalist's "labour" gives no economic explanation of what is, obviously, an income from ownership 310 It is impossible to doubt that interest is not a wage for labour .
-312 DOOK VI BOOK VI The Exploitation Theory CHAPTER I HISTORICAL SURVEY The essence of the theory-the exploitation from the labourer, by means of the wage contract, of the wealth which he exclusively produces 315 An inevitable consequence of the Labour-value theory 316 Preceding developments-the acceptance of the Ricardian theory and the spread of capitalist production 317 Sismondi, the writer of a transition period, 318 states its main propositions, 319 but, illogically, justifies interest as founded on the original labour which produces capital 320 Proudhon: all value being produced by labour, the labourer has a natural claim to his entire product, but this he ignor- antly gives up for a wage 321 and cannot buy even his own product at what it cost him .
-322 Rodbertus, a profound scientific investigator 322 Lassalle, the most eloquent but least original 323 Marx, the most important theorist after Rodbertus 323 Many writers adopt the Exploitation theory, but stop short at its consequences, as Guth and Dühring 324 Others add its ideas eclectically to their other theories, as James Mill and Schäffle 325 The Katheder Socialists, again, accept the proposition, Labour is the sole source of value-a proposition which has had a 225 singular history in economic theory 325 Plan of criticism 26-327
+ANALYTICAL TABLE OF CONTENTS xxxix but might be justified as a political measure of expediency.
+Similarly, the permission of interest may possibly be the most effective means to the accumulation and employment of national capital, and this may be a sound reason for its maintenance by society, but the capitalist's "labour" gives no economic explanation of what is, obviously, an income from ownership It is impossible to doubt that interest is not a wage for labour.
+310 311 312 BOOK VI The Exploitation Theory Тие Емрониной Тисогу CHAPTER I HISTORICAL SURVEY The essence of the theory-the exploitation from the labourer, by means of the wage contract, of the wealth which he exclusively produces 3 15 An inevitable consequence of the Labour-value theory 316 Preceding developments-the acceptance of the Ricardian theory 0.1 5 and the spread of capitalist production 317 Sismondi, the writer of a transition period, 318 states its main propositions, 319 but, illogically, justifies interest as founded on the original 000 labear which produces capital 320 Proudhon: all value being produced by labour, the labourer has a natural claim to his entire product, but this he ignor- antly gives up for a wage 321 and cannot buy even his own product at what it cost him 322 Rodbertus, a profound scientific investigator 322 Lassalle, the most eloquent but least original 323 Marx, the most important theorist after Rodbertus 323 Many writers adopt the Exploitation theory, but stop short at its 020 consequences, as Guth and Dühring 324 Others add its ideas eclectically to their other theories, as James 021 Mill and Schäffle 325 The Katheder Socialists, again, accept the proposition, Labour is 229 the sole source of value-a proposition which has had a singular history in economic theory 325 • 26-327